2color/fight-covid19/README.md

-# no-corona
+# Fight COVID-19

-Let's fight COVID-19 with knowledge and technology
+Let's fight COVID-19 with knowledge and technology.